Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 **Breaking Changes**

-- Due to the introduction of the new command `rbw masspro template device`, the command `rbw masspro template` has been renamed to `rbw masspro template user` in order to homogenize the two commands.
+- Due to the introduction of the new command `rbw masspro template device`, the command `rbw masspro template` has been renamed to `rbw masspro template user` in order to share an homogeneous naming.

 **Changes**

-- New command `rbw masspro template device` thas been added to download a CSV template file for provisionning devices.
+- New command `rbw masspro template device` has been added to download a CSV template file for provisionning devices.

+- New command `rbw masspro delete status` has been added to remove an import status done.

 **Others changes**